-6. REVISE OR PLAN COURSE STRUCTURE, SCHEDULE AND CONTENT FOR ENTIRE SEMESTER
+6. DECIDE COURSE STRUCTURE AND ORGANIZE A SCHEDULE FOR ENTIRE SEMESTER

-The Goal: Decide on a course structure and revise or create a schedule for the entire semester that can be used to guide student learning and your instruction.
+The Goal: Establish a consistent course structure and revise or create a schedule for the entire semester that can be used to guide student learning and your instruction.

 Course Structure